Cartoon Network: Hanna-Barbera Studios Europe

 Hanna-Barbera Studios Europe (formerly Cartoon Network Development Studio Europe until 2012 and Cartoon Network Studios Europe until 2021) is the network's European production arm located in London, England.

-Cartoon Network Productions

-Cartoon Network Productions is the network's global television production and distribution arm, established on December 5, 1993.
-It distributes shows, pilots, and movies through various international Cartoon Network channels.

 Cartoon Network Latin America Original Productions

 Cartoon Network Latin America Original Productions (abbreviated as CN LA), formerly known as Cartoon Network Producciones, is the production arm of the network's Latin American station, founded in 2004.

 Media

 Cartoon Network Games

 Cartoon Network Games (formerly Cartoon Network Interactive) is the video game developer and publisher of video games based on Cartoon Network shows since 2000.

 Video games

 In 2011, Cartoon Network characters were featured in a four-player mascot brawler fighting game similar to Nintendo's Super Smash Bros. video game series called Cartoon Network: Punch Time Explosion for the Nintendo 3DS.
 The game was later released for the Xbox 360, PlayStation 3 and the Wii as Cartoon Network Punch Time Explosion XL.
 Several video games based on the cartoon series Ben 10 were released by Cartoon Network as well.
 The Cartoon Network website also featured various browser games incorporating characters from various Cartoon Network franchises.
 One such game was FusionFall, a massive multiplayer game released on January 14, 2009, and shut down on August 29, 2013.